-All volunteers holding British passports participating on unpaid volunteering in India, regardless of institution or sending organisation require an ‘entry visa’ which lasts for up to 6 months.
+Important Update: New rules have just been brought in for the previously recommended visas for volunteering at the school.
+Please contact us before arranging flights and/or applying for your visa (June 2017).
 A tourist visa is not permitted for any stay at the school and immigration police do make regular visits to check all volunteers are on the correct visas.
 Having a tourist visa may require leaving the country on a 72 hour deportation order – not recommended!

 We will help you at no charge with the required letters to make your application.
 If you hold another passport, contact your nearest India Embassy or official India visa agency for advice as requirements can vary for different nationalities.
 If you have any questions on this or any other visas please contact us.